-Figure 49 - MQTT-flex protocol configuration
+Figure 31 - MQTT-flex protocol configuration

-Enable MQTT-flex

-Enables MQTT-flex functions in the system.
+Enable MQTT-flex Enables MQTT-flex functions in the system kernel.
 MQTT-flex Config: Text area for entering the MQTT-flex configuration.
 Save Changes Saves the changes.

-When the MQTT-flex is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the MQTT-flex is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.